amccollum/sel/README.md

 Sel - Sizzle, but smaller (and faster!)
 ===
-Sel is a tiny selector engine that has all of the power of Sizzle in about half the code size.
+Sel is a CSS selector engine, like Sizzle, which forms the core of jQuery.

 Sel uses `querySelectorAll` when it's available, but will fallback on the custom engine when qSA fails.

+Sel is written in CoffeeScript with an emphasis on making the code clear and easy to understand.

 Support
 -------